arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 - Write R code that uses the `dplyr` package to select only desired columns from a data frame
 - Write R code that uses the `dplyr` package to filter only rows that meet a certain condition from a data frame
 - Write R code that uses the `dplyr` package to create a new column in a data frame
-- Use the "pipe" syntax to link a series of transformations in a "pipeline" that performs desired changes to a data frame

 @end